MolSSI-Education/cpp_programming/01-16-homework5.md

 ## Individual Assignment #2

 For the second individual assignment, you will be comparing results from Monte Carlo simulations to tabulatd experimental values reported by NIST.
-[Click this link](https://classroom.github.com/a/EyklTlS7) to start the assignment.
-There is a detailed explanation in the associated Jupyter notebook.
+A link for this assignment will be posted by the end of the homework session.

 ## NumPy Monte Carlo